-As a Black woman, and a Black American, my relationship with anxiety, racism-induced PTSD and trauma is not unique – or isolated.
+As Black women, and Americans, their relationships with anxiety, PTSD, and trauma is not unique – or isolated.
 It’s shared by the collective of Black people across the diaspora.
 However, within the United States – the systemic, institutional racism that pervades our society is a festering, oozing sore.
-The tiredness that emerges from constantly training people on how to treat you, flows from a valley so deep, you can never touch the center.
+The perpetual stress and constant reorientation to the environment stems from a valley so deep, it's hard to envision the bottom.

-Black women are particularly vulnerable and unshielded, and in the weeks since the pandemic, the malaise amongst us has only intensified.
-Coworkers and strangers pummel us with microaggressions, and nearly everyone extracts emotional currency from us – while expecting us to be the mythic “strong Black woman.”
+Black women are particularly vulnerable and unshielded, and in the weeks since the pandemic, the malaise has only intensified.
+Microaggressions abound in the midst of ongoing emotional currency extractions, and trauma disrupts everything from the ability to connect with Self to relational patterns.

-I want to help Black women thrive in this time of social unrest and economic instability, and so I have created an initiative for entrepreneurial/business development and emotional support.
+I want to help Black women thrive in this time of social unrest and economic instability, and so I have created an initiative to provide entrepreneurial, business development, and emotional support.

 I am offering two Black business women (or non-binaries) a FREE 1-hour “Coffee with Bella” strategy session.

-During each 1:1 virtual session, which will be conducted via Zoom, we will discuss topics ranging from branding to sustainable business models, marketing, scaling, tips for becoming a professional writer or attracting new consumers.
+During each 1:1 virtual session, which will be conducted via Zoom, we will discuss topics ranging from personal development to branding, developing sustainable business models, marketing, scaling, or attracting new consumers.
 These coffee sessions are short and powerful alternatives to The Chrysalis, my three-month entrepreneur mentorship program – and can be utilized to explore ways businesses can pivot to survive post-Coronavirus.

-I have worked with diverse creative professionals from artists to photographers, app developers, journalists, healers and coaches – so I’m in the position to utilize my experience across a wide array of industries (Entertainment, Fashion, Beauty, Publishing and Tech) to assist you.
+I have worked with diverse creative and healing professionals from yoga instructors, to artists, photographers, app developers, journalists, healers and coaches – so I’m in the position to utilize my experience across a wide array of industries (Wellness, Entertainment, Fashion, Beauty, Publishing and Tech) to assist you.

 To apply for a scholarship, click here.